RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 |   1.
 How much CRSP space you need (TB)
 |   2.
 For how long (years)

-We will create an MOU and sent to the PI for signing and will ask for a recharge index.
+We will create an MOU and sent to the PI for signing and will ask for a KFS account number for recharge.
 Once a PI signs an MOU for the desired amount of storage, the allocation is created on the CRSP system.